Storm to bring Midwest snow, severe weather to South starting midweek

 Snow will begin to expand along the front overnight Wednesday into Thursday morning; it will stretch from northern Michigan back to near Chicago and western Kansas, increasing in coverage and intensity by dawn.
 Snowfall rates may be briefly moderate to locally heavy, topping an inch per hour.

-It’s likely that many areas will wind up with 4 to 8 inches of snow when all is said and done, with the greatest probabilities of heavy snowfall in northwest Missouri, southeast Iowa, northern Illinois and central Michigan.
+It is likely that many areas will wind up with 4 to 8 inches of snow when all is said and done, with the greatest probabilities of heavy snowfall in northwest Missouri, southeast Iowa, northern Illinois and central Michigan.
 A few spots may pick up 12 to 18 inches.
 Chicago could be in line for a heavy snowfall depending on where the swath of heavy snow sets up.

 There could be some icing east of the snow where liquid precipitation will fall into subfreezing air.
 Where exactly that becomes an issue remains to be seen — computer models will improve in their simulations by Tuesday morning as the instigating upper-air disturbance moves into the Pacific Northwest, where weather balloons can be launched into it.